Posted: December 13, 2019

 As your parents get older, you’ll start noticing signs that they’re struggling to live on their own.
 Fortunately, they have the option of moving to a senior living community that will provide a safe home for them.
 If you’re not sure if they’re ready for this step now, take a look at five signs they are.

-One of the benefits of a senior living community is that you have peace of mind knowing your parent has immediate access to the care he or she needs.
+One of the benefits of an assisted living community is that you have peace of mind knowing your parent has immediate access to the care he or she needs.
 This is especially helpful if your parent has frequent health issues.
-For example, if he or she often forgets to take necessary medications, a senior living community is likely the right place to be.
+For example, if he or she often forgets to take necessary medications, an assisted living community is likely the right place to be.
 In addition, if your parent is often ill—or seems to take a long time to heal from every illness or injury—you’ll feel better knowing he or she is not living alone anymore.

-When your parent struggles to get around, it’s time to move to a senior living community.
+When your parent struggles to get around, it’s time to move to a nursing home.
 Older adults who can’t safely drive anymore should have access to another way to get to doctor appointments, the grocery store, and more.
 And of course, your parent should be able to move around his or her home without incurring bruises and other injuries from falling.
-While safety features around the house should help, there comes a point when even handrails aren’t enough to help older adults get around their home, in which case moving to a senior living community would be the right choice.
+While safety features around the house should help, there comes a point when even handrails aren’t enough to help older adults get around their home, in which case moving to a nursing home would be the right choice.

 See what people have to say about being part of the Walnut Crossing FamilySee What Life is Like